Repairing Water Damaged Wood: A Comprehensive Guide for Commercial Property Owners May 26, 2020 – Posted in: Blog

 We do understand why you’d want to handle most of the restorations yourself, though.
 After all, you own the property in question.
 Hence, if you really want to deal with the issue yourself, then there is some water damage restoration equipment that we believe will greatly benefit you:

-As the name suggests, it is an equipment used to move air, but in its process, it actually helps dry water-damaged flooring and surfaces by forcing moisture to evaporate more quickly.
+As the name suggests, it is an equipment used to move air, but in its process, it actually s dry water-damaged flooring and surfaces by forcing moisture to evaporate more quickly.

 You would probably have to deal with airborne contaminants as well, especially if you can smell the musk of mold in the air.
 You will need an air scrubber for that which filters out any particles in your indoor air.